 I do not chop the spinach leaves and just wash the spinach leaves and add them as whole, but if your family prefers chopped leaves, you can also chop the spinach leaves before adding to the sambar.

 So here is how I make this spinach sambar recipe also known as palak sambar recipe or keerai sambar recipe.

-- Fresh spinach leaves a handful (or a little more if you like)
+- 3 cups Fresh spinach leaves (or a little more if you like)

 - asafoetida a pinch

 - 2 tablespoons oil

 - 1 teaspoon mustard seeds

 - 4 dry red chilies

 - Wash the spinach leaves and drain the water, keep aside.